-Easy Keto Low-Carb Red Lobster Copycat Garlic Shrimp Scampi is a quick and easy recipe that provides step by step instructions on how to make restaurant quality garlic butter sauce with succulent shrimp, white wine, and parmesan cheese.
-You can even make the dish without white wine if you prefer.
+This Easy Red Lobster Copycat Garlic Shrimp Scampi is a quick and easy recipe that provides step-by-step instructions on how to make restaurant-quality garlic butter sauce with succulent shrimp, white wine, and parmesan cheese.

 This post was originally published in 2018.
 It has since been updated.

-During my teen years and very early twenties, I loved dining out at Red Lobster.
+I used to love dining out at Red Lobster.
 Today, I STILL love those cheddar bay biscuits.
 You seriously can’t shame me into disliking those!

 Another favorite of mine from those days was their Garlic Shrimp Scampi.
 I always seemed to pair it with every dish I ordered.
 It’s prepared with juicy shrimp and a garlicy sauce.
 YES, please!